simonpl/tiny_todo_list/README.md

 Note: The tool was tested with PHP 5.3.3.
 Other versions may cause problems or not work at all.

-1. Copy the files `index.php` and `configuration.php` to a directory that can be accessed by your webserver.
+1. Copy the files `styles.css`, `index.php` and `configuration.php` to a directory that can be accessed by your webserver.
     You may want to use HTTP Authentification to protect the directory from unwanted access.

 2. Execute the data from `schema.sql` at your MySQL-Server.
 You may want to create a seperate Database and/or a seperate user for this tool.